kracr/ODPReco/README.md

 |News Report |	   .81      |	     yes	                |        Agent, Event, Situation                 |
 |EPQ         |	    .81	    |      no	                  |                 -                              |

-Score that we can give to this recommendation - 3/6

 These scores and relevance is provided by us only.
 We intent to do a user study soon inorder to obtain genuine feedback from the experts in this domain.